seblap86/fundraising_for_social_projects/README.md

 | Friday    | Presentation <br/>Publication of dashboard <br/>Submission of deliverables |

 ## Dashboard
 You can find our developed dashboard [here on Tableau Public](https://public.tableau.com/app/profile/sebastian.bobeth/viz/fundraising_social_projects_dashboard/DASHBOARD).
 Currently, it is optimized for desktop users.
-Here is a preview:
+You can see a preview below.
 ![Dashboard preview](dashboard_preview.png)

 ## About the dataset